Bowel cancer is the 2nd most common cause of cancer death in the UK, accounting for 10% of all cancer deaths (2016).[1-3]

-Bowel cancer is the second most common cause of cancer death in the UK (2014), accounting for 10% of all cancer deaths.[1-3] In males, it is the third most common cause of cancer death in the UK (10% of all male cancer deaths), whilst it is the third most common cause of cancer death in females in the UK (10% of all female cancer deaths).
+In males in the UK, bowel cancer is the 3rd most common cause of cancer death (10% of all male cancer deaths).
+In females in the UK it is the 3rd most common cause of cancer death (10% of all female cancer deaths).

-- Data were provided by the Information Services Division (ISD) Scotland on request, November 2015.
-Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.
+- Data were provided by ISD Scotland on request, October 2017.
+Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/index.asp.

 - Data were provided by the Northern Ireland Cancer Registry on request, December 2017.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.